asascience-open/nextgen-dmac/docs/architecture/architecture.md

 ## Domain Registry

 The domain registry is a stateful component that tracks each of the domains in the system.
-Domains are responsible for registering, and in return the domain registry monitors the health of domains and reports any problems.
+Domains are responsible for their own registration, and in return the domain registry monitors the health of domains and reports any problems.
+Once registered, domain functions are available to consumers.

 ## Message Broker